camunda/camunda-bpm-examples/process-engine-plugin/custom-history-level/README.md

 ## Show me the important parts!

-The process model is composed of one tasks which adds 4 variables to the process:
+The process model is composed of one task which adds 4 variables to the process:

 ![Process Model][1]